Sunset Towers

 Strong evidence that Sunset Towers offers assigned parking.
 15 of 20 current listings include ASSIGN, and multiple agent remarks explicitly reference 'one assigned parking stall,' 'assigned covered parking,' and 'deeded parking space.'
 The repeated wording across many listings suggests this is a real building feature, not just copy-paste noise.

-The public remarks explicitly mention deeded parking space, supporting that parking is owned/deeded with the unit.
-Other listings also describe assigned or covered stalls, but the deeded-space language is the clearest evidence.
+The remarks directly identify deeded parking, which means the stall is owned with the unit.
+Other listings also mention assigned, covered, secured, or preferred parking, but the deeded phrase is the clearest evidence.

 No analysis available